-Business Districts account for nearly 4 percent of the Town and are generally clustered near Route 6/Route 20/Alden Road area and along Route 6 in East Fairhaven and on northern Sconticut Neck Road.
-Majority of the commercial uses, except sexually oriented businesses, are permitted by right in the Business Districts.
+Business Districts account for nearly 4 percent of the Town and are generally clustered near Route 6/Route 20/Alden Road area, along Route 6 in East Fairhaven, and on northern Sconticut Neck Road.
+Many of the commercial uses, except sexually oriented businesses, are permitted by right in the Business Districts.
 Agricultural, institutional, and recreational uses are also generally allowed, while industrial and residential uses are not.
 The minimum lot size in Business Districts is 15,000 square feet.
-According to feedbacks from the business communities and town residents, the current provisions of the Business District don't necessarily account for or encourage smaller neighborhood commercial cores where the local mom and pop shops can thrive.
+According to feedback from the business communities and town residents, the current provisions of the Business District don't necessarily account for or encourage smaller neighborhood commercial cores where small, locally oriented businesses, or mom and pop shops, can thrive.